nasa/cumulus/tasks/sync-granule/README.md

 ## Disabling ACLs

 If you would like to disable ACLs, you can update your workflow's `*.asl.json` file.
-Update the `task_config` field in your `SyncGranule` step to include the ACL parameter so that it can be configured through the `Metadata` field in the Cumulus dashboard:
+Update the `task_config` field in your `SyncGranule` step to include the ACL parameter to allow it to be configured through the `Metadata` field in the Cumulus dashboard:

 ```json
 {